-4. Starting with Version 2101, the following interactive prompt appears asking you to install app protection:
+4. Starting with Version 2101, the following interactive prompt appears asking you to install App Protection:

-5. Select Yes to proceed with the instalation with app protection component.
+5. Select Yes to proceed with the installation with the App Protection component.

-Silent installation of the app protection component on Debian packages
+Silent installation of the App Protection component on Debian packages

 Starting with Version 2102, App Protection is supported on the Debian version of Citrix Workspace app.